3 May 2019

 Melbourne Art Trams is a reimagining of the popular Transporting Art program which ran from 1978-1993 and saw 36 trams painted by leading artists of the day.
 This year one tram will recreate the 1986 painted tram by artist Lesley Dumbrell.

-Expressions of interest for Melbourne Art Trams 2019 close on 4 June 2019 at midday, with selected artists announced in July.
-For more information including Expression of Interest details visit: www.festival.melbourne/trams
+Expressions of interest for Melbourne Art Trams 2019 are now closed, with selected artists announced in July 2019.
+For more details visit www.festival.melbourne/trams

 The Melbourne Arts Trams project is a partnership between Melbourne International Arts Festival, Creative Victoria, Public Transport Victoria and Yarra Trams.